 There are three stack emission PT schemes in operation:

 - Gas Measurement and Gas Cylinder for Portable Emissions Measuring Systems

-The Particulate scheme is run bi-annually in May and October with test items sent to participants.
+The Particulate scheme is run bi-annually in Spring and Autumn with test items sent to participants.

 A PT scheme provides a way of assessing the performance of laboratories by a series of regular inter-laboratory comparisons.
 Proficiency testing schemes are used by laboratory accreditation bodies as part of the process to assess the ability of laboratories to perform tests and measurements competently for which accreditation is held.
 UKAS policy on proficiency testing is laid out in their document: TPS 47- : TPS 47 'UKAS Policy on Participation in Proficiency Testing'.
 The policy states that “all accredited testing laboratories shall participate in PT/ILCs where such schemes are available and relevant to their scope of accreditation”.
 Participation in a proficiency testing scheme for stack monitoring is also strongly advised by the UK Environment Agency's Monitoring Certification Scheme (MCERTS).